An Artist's Journey

-As a boy growing up in suburban New Jersey, Gordon began by studying pastel portraiture at Montclair's Yard School of Art.
+As a boy growing up in suburban New Jersey, Gordon Carlisle (born 1951) began by studying pastel portraiture at Montclair's Yard School of Art.

-Later in high school, he created large psychedelic wall murals on paper for a couple of the annual dances, designed to pulse with the flashing of gelled spotlights.
+Later in high school, he created his first wall murals: "psychedelic" paintings on paper, for a couple of the annual dances, designed to pulse with the flashing of gelled spotlights.

-They sold the business in 1975, and Gordon hit the road, eventually winding up in Montreal, where he began teaching himself oil painting.
-There, he spent four years as a quick portrait artist in Old Montreal, reactivating the skills he learned twenty years earlier as a boy in New Jersey.
+Two years later they sold their business, and Gordon hit the road, eventually winding up in Montreal, where he began teaching himself oil painting.
+He worked four summers there as a quick portrait artist in Old Montreal, reactivating skills he’d learned twenty years earlier as a boy in New Jersey.

-In 1982, Gordon discovered Portsmouth, New Hampshire and moved there, beginning his continuing affiliation with the area.
-At Portsmouth's historic Button Factory building he set up his new art studio, and started showing his drawings, etchings, paintings and collages in the area.
-He became fascinated with theatre, designing sets and silk-screened publicity for a local troupe, Generic Theater.
+In 1982, Gordon discovered Portsmouth, New Hampshire and moved there, beginning his long affiliation with the area.
+He set up his studio in Portsmouth's historic Button Factory building, and started showing his drawings, etchings, paintings and collages in the area.
+He became fascinated with theatre, designing sets and silk-screening publicity for a local troupe, Generic Theater.

-In 1984, Gordon was asked by a small group of budding muralists in Portsmouth to join them for the complete redecoration of Christ the King Church in Ludlow, Massachusetts.
-This proved to be a wonderful learning experience, introducing the group to the aesthetics of religious Art, and a host of new painting techniques, like trompe l'oeil, faux marble and faux bois.
+In 1984, Gordon was asked by a small group of budding muralists in Portsmouth to join them for the complete re-decoration of Christ the King Church in Ludlow, Massachusetts.
+This proved to be a wonderful learning experience, introducing the group not only to the aesthetics of religious Art, but to a host of new painting techniques, like trompe l'oeil, faux marble and faux bois.

-The group evolved into three, calling themselves "Mural Works," and continued to seek out mural and decorative painting opportunities across New England.
-These included more church and building redecorations, commercial commissions, Percent for Art awards and New Hampshire's largest mural, "Lest We Forget," in downtown Manchester.
+The group evolved into three, calling themselves "Mural Works," and continued to seek out mural and decorative painting commissions across New England.
+These included more church and building re-decorations, commercial commissions, Percent for Art awards and New Hampshire's largest mural, "Lest We Forget," in downtown Manchester.

 In 1994, Gordon left Mural Works to go out on his own.
-He's consistently been producing murals and decorative commissions ever since, be they for the home or more public situations.
-Included among these are commissions for Fidelity Investments, NH Hospital, Planned Parenthood League of Massachusetts, the NH Veteran's Home and the NH Dept. of Fish and Game, to name a few.
+He's consistently been producing murals and Public Art ever since, either for the home or more public situations.
+Included among these are commissions for Fidelity Investments, NH Hospital, Planned Parenthood League of Massachusetts, the NH Veteran's Home and St. Peters Catholic Church in Portland, Maine, just to name a few.

 In 1999, Gordon was awarded a New Hampshire State Council on the Arts Individual Artist Fellowship for his activity as a muralist.
-Additionally, he offers portraiture, graphics and illustration.
-His mural commissions extend across New England, while his collages and paintings have been exhibited nationwide.
+Out of his Eliot, Maine studio he additionally offers graphics and illustration, portraiture, sign painting and scenic design and painting.
+Gordon's mural commissions extend across New England, while his studio artwork has been exhibited nationwide.